-- 1) Except as stated elsewhere in these Procedures, any party may request an oral hearing concerning a motion filed with the Court.
-No formal request for oral hearing is required. - 2) The party requesting an oral hearing should call the Court Clerk for a date and time. - 3) Parties moving for default judgment should not set the motion for hearing (instead, set it on the Submission Docket), unless the moving party needs to elicit testimony to prove up damages or attorneys' fees. - 4) The party requesting the hearing must file a Notice of Hearing and serve it on all counsel and pro se parties in accordance with the Local Rules.
-Do not submit a fiat for completion by the Clerk. - C. Parties who desire to have a record made of a hearing must request one before the hearing, when they arrive in Court, or as soon as the Court calls their case for hearing.
+- a.
+If a motion has been set for written submission, the responding party may request a hearing.
+The Clerk will not, however, remove the motion from the submission docket until the party requesting an oral hearing has conferred with the other parties' counsel and obtained agreeable dates for the oral hearing. - b.
+If counsel cannot agree, the party requesting an oral hearing must file a written motion for oral hearing. - c.
+A matter will not be taken off of the Submission Docket until a Notice of Hearing is properly filed and served. - Parties moving for default judgment should not set the motion for hearing (instead, set it on the Submission Docket), unless the moving party needs to elicit testimony to prove up damages or attorneys' fees.

+- 5) The party requesting the hearing must file a Notice of Hearing and serve it on all counsel and pro se parties in accordance with the Local Rules.
+Do not submit a fiat for completion by the Clerk. - C. Hearing Records.
+Parties who desire to have a record made of a hearing must request one before the hearing, when they arrive in Court, or as soon as the Court calls their case for hearing.